Skip to main content

 Vehicular access

 We currently operate a number of different-sized vehicles.
-The majority that we operate at present are 26 tonne with a 6x2 chassis.
+The majority that we operate at present are 26 tonne with a 6x2 chassis, however can go up to 32 tonne with an 8x2 chassis.
 The chassis configuration differs between vehicles, but the largest turning circle is on our mid-steer vehicles.

 Typical maximum dimensions are as follows: